 This series is a set of perennial programs at Philanthropy New York that provide an overview of the legal and regulatory boundaries in a number of key legal topics.
-It is a part of our PNY Core, which is offered every 18-24 months.
+It is a part of our PNY Core and is offered every 18-24 months.

 Aimed at program officers, executive directors of small foundations, grants managers, as well as legal and/or general counsels looking for a refresh, the Legal Series helps to support a wide range of philanthropic organizations that may not have their own in-house counsel.

-Every 18-24 months, the Legal Series launches with a high level overview of the legal Dos and Don'ts across your day-to-day philanthropic work and continues with an in-depth look into specific areas.
+Every 18-24 months, the Legal Series launches with a high level overview of the legal Dos and Don'ts across your day-to-day philanthropic work and continues with an in-depth look into specific areas (e.g., conflicts of interest and self dealing, international grantmaking).

 - Legal Series - London’s Calling!
 So is Syria, Sudan, North Korea… Best Practices in International Grantmaking